 - SPK Software - Extract and install the SPK software images and Custom Resource Definitions (CRDs).

-- SPK Secrets - Secure communication between the SPK Controller and Service Proxy TMM Pods.
+- SPK Cert Manager - Automatically Secure communication between the SPK Pods, and regularly rotate secure secrets.

 - Fluentd Logging - Optional: Centralize logging data sent from each of the installed SPK Pods.

 - dSSM Database - Optional: Store session-state data for the Service Proxy TMM Pod.

 - SPK Controller - Prepare the cluster to proxy and load balance application traffic.

 - SPK CRs - Configure a Custom Resource (CR) to begin processing application traffic.